DGP-LVM: Derivative Gaussian process latent variable models: Simulation study

-Lastly, we generate ground truth for $x$ as a sequence of values between \{0.5, 10\} with equidistant steps of 0.5 and we choose a value for prior measurement SD of the noisy $\tilde{x}$ as $s = 0.3$ (see Section \ref{sec-latent-inputs}).
+Lastly, we generate ground truth for $x$ as a sequence of values between $\{0.5,..., 9.5\}$ with a total output sample size of $N = 20$ for $y$ and $y'$ each and we choose a value for prior measurement SD of the noisy $\tilde{x}$ as $s = 0.3$ (see Section \ref{sec-latent-inputs}).
 This resembles the realistic scenario where observed times are already a relatively good measure of latent pseudotime considering the overall input scale.
-Both simulation studies are generated as multi-output data with three sets of output dimensions namely $D = 5, 10 \text{ } \text{and} \text{ } 20$.

-To keep model estimation times within manageable bounds, each simulated dataset contains only 20 observed and 20 derivative sample points.
-We perform 50 trials per simulation scenario, that is, generate 50 datasets for the GP and the periodic scenario, respectively.
+Both simulation studies are generated as multi-output data with three sets of output dimensions namely $D = 2, 5 \text{ } \text{and} \text{ } 10$.
+To keep model estimation times within manageable bounds, each simulated dataset contains only 20 $y$ and correspondingly 20 $y'$ sample points.
+We perform 50 trials for each simulation scenario, that is, generate 50 datasets for the three GP data, the periodic and the periodic with trend scenario, respectively.